platformsh/platformsh-docs/reference/redirects.md

 ## Partial redirects

-In the [`.platform/routes.yaml`](routes-yaml.html) file, you can also add redirect rules to any existing route:
+In the [`.platform/routes.yaml`](routes-yaml.html) file you can also add redirect rules to any existing route:

 ```yaml
 http://{default}/: